jacksuwa/e2/p1/README.md

 + A tie is declared if both players chooses the same random element
 + Otherwise: Winner is based on element selected by Player A or Player B.
 + Element Rock beats Scissors, Scissors beats Paper, Paper beats Rock.
-+ In the view, show the results of Player a's move, player b's move and the winner
++ In the view, show the results of Player A's move, player B's move and the winner

 ## Outside resources